 5 Fortified flax milk

 Get a dose of healthy omegas and a hit of protein with a pea protein-supplemented flax milk.
-Good Karma’s Flax + Protein option delivers eight grams of protein and 1,200 milligrams of plant-based omega-3s.
-Flavors include Unsweetened and Sweetened Vanilla, plain Unsweetened, and Chocolate.
+Good Karma’s Flax + Protein option delivers five to eight grams of protein and 1,200 milligrams of plant-based omega-3s.
+Flavors include Unsweetened and Sweetened Vanilla and plain Unsweetened.
 Try it over cereal or your morning oats for boost of protein first thing in the morning.